BACTERIOLOGY & FUNGAL TESTING LAB

 CHEMICAL DISINFECTANTS AND ANTISEPTICS.
 QUANTITATIVE SUSPENSION TEST FOR THE EVALUATION OF BACTERICIDAL ACTIVITY OF CHEMICAL DISINFECTANTS AND ANTISEPTICS USED IN FOOD, INDUSTRIAL, DOMESTIC AND INSTITUTIONAL AREAS

-EN 1276 is a phase 2 step 1 suspension test to evaluate the bactericidal activity of disinfectants intended for use in the food, industrial, domestic and institutional areas under the conditions in which they are used.
+Our bacteria testing lab performs the EN 1276 test, a phase 2 step 1 suspension test to evaluate the bactericidal activity of disinfectants intended for use in the food, industrial, domestic and institutional areas under the conditions in which they are used.
 The test product is added to a test suspension of bacteria in a solution of an interfering substance.
 The mixture is maintained at a specified temperature for a specified contact time.
-The bactericidal action is immediately suppressed, the remaining viable bacteria are quantified and reductions are calculated.
+The bactericidal action is immediately suppressed, the remaining viable bacteria are quantified, and reductions are calculated.

 + EN 14561